rajneesh069/image-alchemy/README.md

 ## What I learned while working on this project?

-1. Creating svg for the app using AI(ChatGPT and DALL&bull;E)
+1. Creating svg for the app using AI(ChatGPT and DALL&bull;E) and a proper folder structure.
 2. Creating navbars specific to mobile and desktop views
 3. Using ShadCn UI library and it's button and sheet components
 4. Caching mongodb connections to optimize the performance as the Next.js app runs in a serverless enviroment, i.e., at EDGE runtime.
-5. Create a transaction model and handle transactions.
+5. Creating transaction model and handle transactions.
+6. Creating error handlers to handle different type of errors.
+7. Server actions for handling database queries and form submissions, like user actions.
+8. Webhooks(using Clerk) to create/update/delete/read users from and to our database.
+9. Declaring types in a separate 'types' folder which contains index.d.ts file making the types to be available globally.
+10.

 ## Features: